-The Tampa Bay Lightning have reassigned forward Justin Keller to the Norfolk Admirals from the ECHL's Augusta Lynx, Admirals General Manager Mike Butters announced today.
+The Tampa Bay Lightning have reassigned goaltender Riku Helenius to the Admirals from their ECHL affiliate, the Augusta Lynx, Admirals General Manager Mike Butters announced on Sunday.

 Helenius, a 6-foot-3, 202-pound goaltender from Palkane, Finland, appeared in two preseason games for the Admirals, going 1-1-0 with a 4.00 goals-against average and .840 save percentage.
 He did not play in a regular season game with Norfolk prior to being reassigned to Augusta on October 16.

 The 20-year-old went 3-4-1 in his first eight games of North American professional hockey with the Lynx this season, posting a 4.41 goals-against average and .874 save percentage.
 He recorded his first pro win in his pro debut, stopping 44 of 46 shots on October 21 at Gwinnett.

 Helenius was originally drafted in the first round (15th overall) by Tampa Bay in the 2006 NHL Entry Draft.